aprotyas/aprotyas.github.io/_pages/about.md

 Hi, my name is Abrar. `aprotyas` is my online identity.

 I was born and raised in Dhaka, Bangladesh.
-I currently reside in the Bay Area, CA working on [WebKit](http://webkit.org) platform experience at Apple.
+I currently reside in the Bay Area, CA working on the [WebKit](http://webkit.org) browser engine at Apple.

 In a previous life, I used to write developer tools for roboticists at [Argo AI](https://en.wikipedia.org/wiki/Argo_AI).
 Before that, I studied at the University of Rochester and investigated motion planning for underactuated robots